ph4xus/ph4xus.github.io/README.md

 # Vafor Games ig
-made this for fun and cuz i couldnt find any game sites.
-Got me called to vice princiaples office lmao. work in development lots of things break.
-Only one dev be patient i dont have infinite time.
+A simple gaming site I made for fun because I couldn't find any good ones.
+It got me called to the vice principal's office, lmao.

+This is a work in progress, so expect some bugs and broken features.
+I'm the only developer, so please be patient—I don't have infinite time.

+## Upcoming and Current Features
+* **Tab cloak:** Disguises the site as something else to hide it.
+* **About blank opening:** Opens the game in a new, clean tab.
-List of features coming or already here. tab cloak about blank opening save all local storage and cookies into a file and reupload (kill me now) (google be nice to me i need money)
+* **Save/restore data:** A feature to save all local storage and cookies to a file and re-upload them.